 - 1) Print out lecture slides before each lecture. - 2) Be present and take good notes during lectures (the lecturer will often use a white board for explanation, which slows down the pace and allows you to take notes on the lecture slides).

-- 3) Actively participate in the lectures, peer discussion and polling questions. - 4) Sit down and work through problem sets and practice exam by writing down all answers to the best of your ability before getting answers from Discussion Sections, Review Class, posted keys or other students.
+The slides will not have much text this is to allow you to take your own notes. - 3) Actively participate in the lectures, peer discussion and polling questions. - 4) Sit down and work through problem sets by writing down all answers to the best of your ability before getting answers from Discussion Sections, Review Class, posted keys or other students.
 These (along with polling questions) will give you the best idea of how exam questions are formulated. - 5) Actively participate in discussions of the problem sets during Discussion Sections. - 6) After having ensured you understand the material from the previous week, by attending lectures, going over the problem set and attending the discussion section.
-Review any material that is still unclear to you.
-Then take the guiz.
+Review any material that is still unclear to you and attend office hours for further clarification if needed.